 Additionally, soy foods are also important dietary sources of isoflavones such as genistein, daidzein and glycitein.
 Isoflavones are natural plant compounds falling under a category of flavonoids that exhibit antioxidant, anticancer, antimicrobial, and anti-inflammatory properties.
 Isoflavones act as phytoestrogens, which are nothing but plant based chemicals with a structure similar to estrogen.
 The association of soy food intake with breast cancer has been rigorously studied for many years.
 This blog focuses on the different studies which evaluated the association of soy foods with breast cancer.

 Association between Soy Foods and Breast Cancer

 Breast cancer is the second leading cause of cancer deaths in women in 2020.
 The incidence of breast cancer has slightly increased by 0.3% per year in recent years (American Cancer Society).
 It is most common in women aged between 20-59 years.
 In addition, breast cancer accounts for 30% of all female cancers (Cancer Statistics, 2020).
-Many breast cancers are estrogen receptor (hormone receptor) positive.
-As mentioned before, soy foods contain isoflavones that act as phytoestrogens.
-Hence, one may fear whether soy food intake is associated with an increased risk of breast cancer.
+Many breast cancers are estrogen receptor (hormone receptor) positive breast cancer and as mentioned before, soy foods contain isoflavones that act as phytoestrogens.
+Hence, one may fear whether soy food intake is associated with an increased risk of breast cancer (including estrogen receptor breast cancer).
 Let us find out what the studies say!

 Findings from Studies on Soy Foods and Breast Cancer